Kansas City Command

 The Kansas City Command (formerly the Kansas City Brigade) were a professional arena football team that played in the Arena Football League (AFL).
 The team was founded before the 2006 season.
 Former Kansas City Chiefs strong safety Kevin Porter served as head coach.
-The team's new head coach in 2011 was Danton Barto; he also coached the AFL's Las Vegas Gladiators, af2's Memphis Xplorers and Manchester Wolves, and the IFL's Arkansas Diamonds.
+The team's new head coach in 2011 was Danton Barto.

 The team played at Kemper Arena in Kansas City, Missouri and later moved to the Sprint Center in downtown Kansas City for the 2008 AFL season.
 The team was owned by a Kansas City local, Chris Likens.
 One of the most notable co-owners is former Kansas City Chiefs star Neil Smith.
 Captain Max Runway was named the mascot of the team in June 2007.

 History

 After the announcement that the New Orleans VooDoo would suspend operations for the 2006 AFL season due to Hurricane Katrina, the AFL awarded an expansion franchise to Kansas City, containing most of the VooDoo's players.
 On November 21, 2005, the AFL announced that the team would be called the Kansas City Brigade.
 A stealth bomber, modeled after the B-2 Spirits stationed at nearby Whiteman Air Force Base, would represent the team for its logo.
 Kevin Porter was named the team's first head coach.
 They would be placed in the National Conference Southern Division, where they would take New Orleans' spot for the year.